adambard/learnxinyminutes-docs/ansible.html.markdown

 ### ansible profiling - callback
 Playbook execution takes some time.
 It is OK.
 First make it run, then you may like to speed things up

-Since ansible 2.x there is bouilt-in callback for task execution profiling
+Since ansible 2.x there is built-in callback for task execution profiling

 ```
 vi ansible.cfg